Jefferson Community College (New York)

 Community college in Watertown, New York, U.S.

 Jefferson Community College (SUNY Jefferson) is a public community college in Watertown, New York.
 Established on November 7, 1961, Jefferson Community College was the area's first institution of higher education and remains the only college with a campus in a 50 mi radius.
-It was initially accredited in 1969, and is the only college in the State University of New York (SUNY) System with a zoo technology degree program.
+It was initially accredited in 1969, and until 2025 was the only college in the State University of New York (SUNY) System with a zoo technology degree program.

 History

 The college was established on November 7, 1961.
 Jefferson admitted 119 full and 221 part-time students to its first class in September 1963.
 A SUNY Small Business Development Center was opened on the campus in 1986.
 In June 2020 the college fired around twenty employees after a loss of over $5 million USD due to the COVID-19 pandemic.
 On January 31, 2022, the college revamped a computer room to turn it into an Esports lab.